-• Fatty fish, like tuna, mackerel, and salmon
+• Fatty fish, like fresh tuna, mackerel, and salmon

 • Foods fortified with vitamin D, like some dairy products, orange juice, soy milk and cereals

 • Eggs yolks

 Should I be taking a vitamin D supplement?